SABMiller amends board committees as girds for takeover offer

-LONDON, Sept 28 SABMiller announced changes to the makeup of certain board committees on Monday, as the brewer girds for a possible takeover offer from its larger rival Anheuser-Busch InBev.
+LONDON SABMiller SAB.L announced changes to the makeup of certain board committees on Monday, as the brewer girds for a possible takeover offer from its larger rival Anheuser-Busch InBev (ABI.BR).

 The maker of beers such as Peroni and Grolsh said its chairman, Jan du Plessis, and an independent director, Trevor Manuel, were appointed to the board's corporate accountability and risk assurance committee.